uivlis/conditional-tokens/source/pm-js-usage.md

 ```

 ## Automated market maker
-The "normal" way to interact with prediction markets in Gnosis, it's trough it's [LMSR automated market maker](/lmsr).
-Basically the market maker it's the one that sets the outcome price based on the demand.
-It's a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game) where the potential money you can earn it's due to a pontential loss of other party.
+The "normal" way to interact with prediction markets in Gnosis is through the [LMSR automated market maker](/lmsr).
+Basically the market maker sets the outcome price based on the demand.
+It's a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game) where the potential money you can earn is directly related to the loss of another party.

-The automated market maker operates trough the market contract, and can be accessed individually to check market prices:
+The automated market maker operates through the market contract, and can be accessed individually to check market prices:
 ```javascript
 async function calcCost() {
     const cost = await gnosis.lmsrMarketMaker.calcCost(market.address, 0, 1e18)